Naman-Pal/SIHMON/ceng355wk10report.md

 /1 Checklist truthful
 /1 Valid Comments   - This for your team to ask questions and provide feedback about the report structure and content.

-## Powerpoint Slides and pdf due next class - week 11 - 23 November
+## Next Class - Powerpoint Slides and pdf due - week 11 - 23 November
 Please save PPT and PDF in non-updateable format in the submisision

 /1 Hardware slide with 4 sensors/effectors